parsa-hj/bmi-calculator/README.md

 # bmi-calculator

-This is a Body mass index (BMI) calculator which is a measure of body fat based on height and weight for adults.
+This is a body mass index (BMI) calculator which is a measure of body fat based on height and weight for adults.
 This website was created using HTML, CSS, and JavaScript.